- As an eligible member of the Michigan Engineering community, an individual has access to a particular set of computing services provided by CAEN.

-CAEN provides Michigan Engineering with a comprehensive set of computing technologies and services that support Engineering students, faculty, and staff.
-Having access to CAEN services provides a particular set of computing resources designated for instructional or course-related use.
-Depending on an individual’s role in Michigan Engineering (e.g. student, faculty, regular staff, or temporary employee), access to certain CAEN computing services may or may not be available.
-For example, access to certain software applications may be restricted by the College.
-Refer to our CAEN Lab Software Environment (CLSE) page for information on accessing software.
+CAEN provides the Michigan Engineering community with a comprehensive set of technologies and services that support educational, research, and administrative needs.
+Having access to CAEN computer lab services (also known as having CAEN Access) offers a particular set of resources designated for instructional or course-related use.
+Depending on an individual’s role at Michigan Engineering (e.g. student, faculty, staff, temporary employee…), access to certain services may or may not be available.
+For example, temporary employees are not eligible for access to the CAEN computer labs in Michigan Engineering buildings.

 - 24-hour access to CAEN computer labs